Amala Dianor

 Partners

-Cie Amala Dianor / Kaplan, sustained by French State - DRAC Pays de la Loire, Pays de la Loire Region, Town of Angers.
+Cie Amala Dianor / Kaplan, sustained by French State - DRAC Pays de la Loire and Town of Angers.
 Since 2020, it is receiving the support of BNP Paribas Foundation.

 Newsletter